0compute/xtraceback/README.rst

 Configuration
 -------------

-For options and their defaults see :py:class:`-xtraceback.XTracebackOptions`.
+For options and their defaults see xtraceback.XTracebackOptions.
 When using stdlib compat the xtraceback.StdlibCompat class has a `defaults` dictionary which should be updated with your overrides - the default instance exists at xtraceback.compat::